reviewdog/errorformat/README.md

 errorformat is Vim's quickfix [errorformat](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#errorformat) implementation in golang.

+You can see defined errorformats [here](https://godoc.org/github.com/haya14busa/errorformat/fmts).
+Also, it's easy to [add new errorformat](fmts/README.md) in a similar way to Vim's errorformat.

-It's highly compatible with Vim implementation, but it doesn't support Vim regex.
+Note that it's highly compatible with Vim implementation, but it doesn't support Vim regex.

 ### Usage